-WSDOT employees are obligated to report noncompliance, whether it is a result of the contractor or WSDOT.
+WSDOT employees are obligated to report noncompliance (RCW 47.85.030(3)(a)).
 The Environmental Compliance Assurance Procedure, as described in the Construction Manual M 41-01, provides instructions on how to respond to a noncompliance event.

 • Refer to Procedure 620-a to initiate the Environmental Compliance Assurance Procedure.